 - Permissions to access sensitive data, such as encryption keys or personally identifiable information (PII)

-- Permissions to set the IAM policy for a resource
+- Permissions to set the allow policy or deny policy for a resource

 - Permissions to update organizations, folders, and projects, which can cause other resources to inherit the updates